-As a Naturopath and Clinical Nutritionist, SIBO is one of the conditions I see most regularly.
+Natural Treatment of SIBO is one of the key areas I work with clients on.
+As a Naturopath and Clinical Nutritionist, SIBO is one of the conditions I see most regularly and have the appropriate training to treat.

 SIBO (Small Intestinal Bacterial Overgrowth) is one of the main causes of IBS (Irritable Bowel Syndrome) yet it remains largely unknown to the frontline workers in the medical profession.
 This means people with SIBO are often left undiagnosed and untreated.

-I have completed advanced SIBO training with SIBODoctor.com - The Practitioner Mastery Program - and have also completed courses presented by Jason Hawrelak.
+I have completed advanced SIBO training with SIBODoctor.com - The Practitioner Mastery Program - and have also completed courses presented by microbiome expert Jason Hawrelak, PhD.

 Read on for an overview of how I diagnose and treat SIBO.